 - Bandaids (I poked a finger with the steel wire)

 Basically, remove plastic bits around the door handle until wiring harnesses are exposed.
 The white connector in the photo is the fellow you will need to disconnect.
 The mirror and associated wiring should just pull away from the vehicle.

 To get the new wiring from the mirror to the connection point, I used a very stiff piece of steel wire, fishing this up to the top left where the mirror mounts.
 With a bit of jiggling, I was able to get the new mirror’s wiring pulled through and connected.

 This was a fairly easy, maybe 45 minute project.
-I probably spent more time hunting a tiny Phillips-head screwdriver for a piece of wood panelling that needed to be removed.
+I probably spent more time hunting for a tiny Phillips-head screwdriver for a piece of wood panelling that needed to be removed.